407-610-2417

 6. Build and Show Your Authority

-You probably already know about E-E-A-T from traditional SEO.
-It turns out these signals matter just as much for ranking in AI Overviews.
-The AI-specific E-E-A-T signals focus on the depth and firsthand experience your pages need to show.
+E-E-A-T signals from traditional SEO matter just as much for ranking in AI Overviews.
+The AI-specific E-E-A-T cues focus on the depth and firsthand experience your pages demonstrate.
 At the same time, Google still looks for credible citations that mention your brand.

 This lines up with what Matt Lerner and Amanda Natividad mentioned in their webinar on Content Marketing in a Post-SEO World.
 They recommend businesses find relevant and credible websites in their niche and get cited there.
 Such mentions send strong trust signals to AI tools and carry even more weight, especially in “Your Money or Your Life” topics like health or legal.